Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Related work

 Self-exciting point process was originally suggested in seismology to model aftershock of earthquakes~\cite{Seismology}.
 Self-exciting models have since been used in a number of diverse applications, such as assessing financial portfolio credit risk~\cite{portfolio}, detecting terrorist activities~\cite{Terror}, predicting corporate defaults~\cite{Azizpour08self-excitingcorporate}.
 Recently, Mohler et al.~\cite{Mohler:2011:SEP} used spatial-temporal self-exciting process to model urban crime.
 Their model, however, studies a different problem and does not assume any missing information.
 In particular, they consider a univariate point process, as opposed to multi-variate model used here, which is needed to describe interactions among different entities.

-The work that is perhaps the closest to ours is by Stomakhin et al.~\cite{OT}, who studied the temporal data reconstruction problem in a very similar settings.
-Their approach, however, suffers from two important shortcomings.
-First, they assume known model parameters, which is impractical in real-world scenario, thus limiting their experiments to synthetically generated data only.
+Stomakhin et al.~\cite{OT} studied the temporal data reconstruction problem in a very similar settings.
+Their approach, however, assumes known model parameters, which is impractical in real-world scenario, thus limiting their experiments to synthetically generated data only.
 In contrast, LPPM learns the model parameters directly from the data labeled or unlabeled.
-And second, Ref.~\cite{OT} can handle only a small amount of missing data, whereas LPPM can deal with scenarios where more than half of the data is missing.
+More recently, Hegemann et al.~\cite{Hegemann} proposed a method that does not assume known parameters but learns those parameters using an iterative scheme.
+The main difference between LPPM and Ref.~\cite{Hegemann} is that the former is a generative probabilistic model, which allows to estimate the {\em posterior probability} that a certain pair is involved in a given event based on the observations.
+Ref. \cite{Hegemann}, on the other hand, calculates heuristic score-functions that can be used to rank different pairs' involvement as more or less likely, but those scores cannot be interpreted as probabilities.
+Furthermore, in contrast to Ref.~\cite{Hegemann} , here we consider both temporal and spatial components, and use the generative model for event prediction.

-\section{Spatial-Temporal Model of Relationship Network}
+\section{Spatial-temporal model of relationship network}

 Consider $N$ individuals forming $M$ pairs that are engaged in pairwise interactions with each other.
 Generally $M$ would be the total number of undirected edges that $N$ has, which is $N(N-1)/2$.
 However, for some cases (i.e., the network structure is given or some pairs are out of our consideration) total number of pairs $M$ could be fixed to the size of our interest for efficient computation.
 We observe a sequence of interaction events (called events hereafter) given as $\H=\{h_k\}_{k=1}^n$, where each event is a tuple $h_{k}=(t_k,\bx_k, z_k)$.
 Here $t_k\in \mathbb R^+$ and $\bx_k \in \mathbb R^2$ are the time and the location of the event, while $z_k$ is the symmetric interaction matrix for the event $k$: $z_k^{ij}=1$ the agents $i$ and $j$ are involved in the $k$-th event, and $z_k^{ij}=0$ otherwise.
-Since each event involves only a pairs of agent we have $\sum_{i<j}z_k^{ij}=1$.
+Since each event involves only one pair of agents, we have $\sum_{i<j}z_k^{ij}=1$.
 Without loss of generality, we assume $t_1=0$ and $t_n=T$.